Iniva-AS/pckasse-for-woocommerce.no/README.md

-# Quick3 for WooCommerce
+# PCKasse for WooCommerce

+> Staring of as a copy of quick3-for-woocommerce.no.
+Then gradually changed to
+> be it's own thing.
+For now this is good enough, since it's in the early days
+> and we just want to get v1 out the door.

-The official website for [Quick3 for WooCommerce](https://quick3-for-woocommerce.no).
+The official website for [PCKasse for WooCommerce](https://pckasse-for-woocommerce.no).

 To be even more transparent we have decided to make the source code of our website public.
 This gives the curious reader the possibility to look into how